-GDPR was introduced May 2018 and it was good.
-Well that’s a stretch.
+GDPR was introduced in May 2018 and it was good.
+Well, that’s a stretch.
 The skies didn’t fall in and everybody went about their day.
 Some more uninterrupted than others.
 Why?
-Because it ensured freely given, specific, informed and unambiguous consent was now required from a European citizen before a company could email them.
+Because it ensured freely given, specific, informed, and unambiguous consent was now required from a European citizen before a company could email them.

 But let’s recap.